David Sulzer: Concert music

 Soldier's compositions with classical musicians include a socialist-realist opera, "Naked Revolution", based on paintings by the Russian conceptual artists Komar and Melamid, commissioned for the 25th anniversary of "The Kitchen".

 The opera "The Eighth Hour of Amduat" uses as its text Italian translations of the ancient Egyptian of the book of Amduat and features Marshall Allen of the Sun Ra Arkestra playing the part of Sun Ra.

 Soldier wrote two chamber operas in collaboration with author Kurt Vonnegut, "The Soldier's Story" and "Ice-9 Ballads", both recorded with Vonnegut playing characters.

+Soldier's "Motet: Harmony of the World" closely followed Johannes Kepler's instructions and request to compose a microtonal Renaissance motet in the book Harmonice Mundi that would provide the music of the spheres, performed in the six voices of the planets, performed by the choir Ekemeles.

 Many of his chamber and orchestra works were recorded by the Manhattan Chamber Orchestra under conductor Richard Auldon Clark, by the Composer's Concordance orchestra and by the Prague Filmharmonik, which is a recording orchestra from the Prague Philharmonic Orchestra.
 These include a collection of medieval Latin homoerotic lyrics in "Smut", and settings of Frederick Douglass in "The Apotheosis of John Brown" and Mark Twain in "War Prayer".
 The orchestra fanfare, "Samul Nori Overture", was commissioned by Kristjan Järvi and the Absolute Ensemble, a violin concerto composed of themes recorded on a home tape by Stuff Smith, "Stuff Smith's Unfinished Concerto", and "Jaleo", dedicated to the pianist-composer Eddie Palmieri.

-Chamber works by Soldier have been recorded by violinists Regina Carter, Curtis Stewart, and Miranda Cuckson, cellist Erik Friedlander, pianists Steven Beck, Taka Kigawa and Christopher O'Riley, accordionist William Schimmel, the PubliQuartet, singer Eliza Carthy, the choir Ekemeles, and flutist Robert Dick.
+Chamber works by Soldier have been recorded by violinists Regina Carter, Curtis Stewart, and Miranda Cuckson, cellist Erik Friedlander, pianists Steven Beck, Taka Kigawa and Christopher O'Riley, accordionist William Schimmel, the PubliQuartet, singer Eliza Carthy, and flutist Robert Dick.